Suzan-Dev/Vlog/README.md

 yarn or yarn install
 ```

-### I recommend to use Nextjs build version for speed
+### I recommend to use Nextjs build version just for testing

 ```js
 cd client